Last Updated on Samuel Franklinby

 The Mindthief cards below are in order of unlock with discussion of what makes each card strong or weak with considerations related to party or playstyle to factor in your personal Gloomhaven circumstances.

 - Empathetic Assault (Starting): A card that gives us some potential to heal ourselves while moving and helps to heal any scratches we pick up along the way from enemies which is inevitable given our melee focus.
 If you have a party member that already provides adequate healing you can take this card out of your deck around the mid game but if you lack a healer then consider holding onto it longer.
-With the low initiative this is a fantastic setup card for our round and players should be looking to avoid using the top outside of a final scenario room for experience or needed burst.
+With the low initiative this is a fantastic setup card for our round and players should be looking to avoid using the top outside of a final scenario room for experience, needed burst damage or to protect ourselves from a potentially large incoming attack with the disarm.

 - Fearsome Blade (Starting): A card that can easily be slept on but remains powerful throughout level 1 to 9 given push 3 is fantastic for utilising traps within a scenario for damage or utility.
 Outside of these scenarios this card does lose some power as it reverts to a 4 attack (when powered by our core augment) and can be swapped out in time when appropriate.
-The bottom can be safely ignored as it isn’t worth a loss but does give us 2 experience to play at the end of the scenario.
+The bottom can be safely ignored as it isn’t worth a loss but does give us 2 experience to play at the end of the scenario when we do utilise this card.

 - Feedback Loop (Starting): While the top provides us an augment the shield is not going to be useful to our playstyle as we want to rely on not getting hit rather than mitigating a small amount of damage.
 Despite this Feedback Loop is a regular addition to our Mindthief deck choice given it provides us an important jump to help position around enemies and a late initiative to create slow and then fast combos across two rounds.
 The muddle is also a nice touch of crowd control that can help the party out by reducing damage but important to note we do need to finish on the same hex we started on which won’t always be in our plans.